CareTiger/lambda-unit3/challenge/u3_s2_challenge.md

 Answer the following questions, baseline ~3-5 sentences each, as if they were interview screening questions (a form you fill when applying for a job):

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+ANSWER: THE RELATIONSHIP IS A 1-IS-TO-MANY RELATIONSHIPY.
+THAT IS AN EMPLOYEE CAN HAVE MANY TERRITORIES
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+A DOCUMENT STORE LIKE
 - What is "NewSQL", and what is it trying to achieve?

 ### Part 5 - Turn it in!